MaxiDonkey/DelphiStabilityAI/README.md

 >[!NOTE]
 > - The input for this parameter should be a black-and-white image where the intensity of each pixel determines the strength of the inpainting effect.
 Darker pixels indicate minimal or no inpainting, while lighter pixels represent maximum inpainting intensity, with completely black pixels having no effect and completely white pixels applying the strongest effect.
-> - If the <c>mask</c>'s dimensions differ from those of the image parameter, it will be automatically adjusted to match the image size.
+> - If the `mask`'s dimensions differ from those of the image parameter, it will be automatically adjusted to match the image size.
 >

 ```Pascal